 - The guidelines development process started with a review of existing clinical guidelines for withdrawal management and recent (2011-2021) literature on withdrawal management in corrections settings.

 - The literature review was conducted to identify the most up-to-date evidence on the clinical management of substance withdrawal and implementation of withdrawal management in criminal justice settings, including published and unpublished clinical guidelines.
 This evidence was used by the EC to inform the development of draft recommendation statements.

 - These reviews resulted in over 700 draft recommendation statements for consideration by the EC comprised of medical and correctional professionals.
 The EC has been an integral and important voice in determining and shaping the content.

 - Each recommendation went through multiple rounds of ratings related to both appropriateness and feasibility.
-Through this consensus process the recommendation statements were narrowed down (to approx. 150) to topics the EC felt should be included in the narrative of the guidelines were identified, which were all incorporated in the current draft of the guidelines.
+Through this consensus process the recommendation statements were narrowed down to topics the EC felt should be included in the narrative of the guidelines.

 - Then, the guidelines, which include narrative and recommendation statements, were drafted through a multi-phase review process.

 A description of the full methodology can be found in Appendix B of the Guidelines for Managing Substance Withdrawal in Jails.